Name:DING Jianqing

 2019-04-02

 There has been tremendous interest in understanding the mechanisms of plant species co-existence and diversity.
 Fungal pathogens and herbivores are known to play a key role in maintaining forest diversity by reducing tree seedling survival in a density- or distance-dependent manner.
-However, its unknown how biogeographic variation in these natural enemies affects such density- or distance-dependent processes.
+However, it’s unknown how biogeographic variation in these natural enemies affects such density- or distance-dependent processes.

 In this study, using Triadica sebifera as a model species, the authors tested whether this invasive tree could escape distance dependent effects when introduced to US from China, and examined how much different classes of enemies contributed to this phenomenon.